Last Updated on August 22, 2022 by Oddmund Groette

 Can you profit from a short squeeze?

 Traders can, of course, make huge profits from short squeezes.
-However, this is a strategy that is hard to predict.
+However, this is a trading strategy that is hard to predict.
 No one knows when a short squeeze is going to happen and even a high short interest might not trigger a squeeze as indicated in the research we mentioned above.

 Is short selling a good strategy?